What happened when I attended the wrong Spanish wedding

 Her heart sank.

 "We're at the wrong wedding," she said to Wood, barely believing her own words.
+He looked at her in disbelief.

 Dash to the church